Stochastic Calculus for Pathwise Observables of Markov-Jump Processes: Unification of Diffusion and Jump Dynamics: Application of Stochastic Calculus to Thermodynamic Bounds

 \subsection{Model systems}

-While discussing various applications of the developed stochastic calculus for MJP we will throughout elude to biophysically relevant model systems shown in Fig.~\ref{fig:Models}.
+While discussing various applications of the developed stochastic calculus for MJP we will throughout allude to biophysically relevant model systems shown in Fig.~\ref{fig:Models}.
 Thereby we aim mostly at illustrating how to apply the theoretical results rather than to discuss the respective biological implications.
+The three models we introduce in the following sections are the secondary active transport across cell membranes (and an extension of this model), the calmodulin folding dynamics, and a four-state toy model in various settings.